eoscanada/eos-bios/README.md

 2. An _Appointed Block Producer_, which executes the equivalent of `eos-bios join --verify`
 3. An _other participant_, which executes the equivalent of `eos-bios join`

+The orchestrate for all will wait the agreed upon `seed_network_launch_block`, and then do the dance.

 ### Practicing to join